shahvarun93/interactive-coach-ai/Readme.md

 These are used as a **knowledge base**:

-- The coach can reference them.
+- The coach can reference them when giving feedback.
 - The study plan can point to them as next‑step material.
 - The UI shows them as links (no raw `.html` filenames).

-A future step is to add **embeddings + pgvector** for true semantic RAG.
+The backend also supports **semantic retrieval** using embeddings + pgvector:

+- A seed script writes these resources into `sd_resources` and can attach embeddings to each row (when OpenAI quota allows).
+- At runtime, the coach and study plan build a small query (topic + question/weaknesses or topic + stats) and:
+  - embed it via OpenAI,
+  - run a pgvector similarity search to pick the most relevant resources for that topic,
+  - fall back to simple topic filtering if embeddings are missing.

 ---